 To evaluate the adequacy of the licensee’s conduct of the biennial exercise and its capability to assess performance via a formal critique process in order to identify and correct weaknesses associated with planning standard 10 CFR 50.47(b)(14).

-Note Exercise evaluations for hostile action based events are performed usingttachment rather than this attachment.
+Note Exercise evaluations for hostile action based events are performed using the “Exercise Evaluation - Hostile Action (HA) Event attachment rather than this attachment.

 71114.01-02 INSPECTION REQUIREMENTS

-02.01 Confirm, that the licensee has submitted its biennial exercise Attachment 71114.08, “Scenario Evaluation” review has been completed, and any concerns have been provided to the licensee.
+02.01 Confirm, that the licensee has submitted its biennial exercise scenario, that Attachment 71114.08, “Scenario Evaluation” review has been completed, and any concerns have been provided to the licensee.

 02.02 Prepare for the biennial exercise inspection.
 A biennial exercise is required for each licensee site, including each licensee at a co-located site.

-02.03 Review weaknesses and corrective actions identified as a result of previous drill and exercise , beginning with the previous biennial exercise, and develop a list of performance areas to be observed during the exercise.
+02.03 Review weaknesses and corrective actions identified as a result of previous drill and exercise reports, beginning with the previous biennial exercise, and develop a list of performance areas to be observed during the exercise.
 Review, at a minimum, all previously identified risk-significant planning standard (RSPS) corrective actions and observe during the exercise.

-/
+02.04 If the exercise scenario contains demonstration of strategies, procedures, and / or guidance developed under § 50.54(hh)(2) observe and evaluate the implementation of these activities.

-02. Perform independent observations of licensee performance in classification, notification, PAR development, dose assessment activities and as many other aspects of performance as resources allow.
-In the case of co-located licensees, verify licensee compliance with the requirements of 10 CFR 50, Appendix E, IV.F.2.c concerning the continuance of certain activities in the period between biennial exercises.
+02.05 Perform independent observations of licensee performance in classification, notification, PAR development, dose assessment activities and as many other aspects of performance as resources allow.
+In the case of co-located licensees, verify licensee compliance with the requirements of 10 CFR 50, Appendix E, paragraph IV.F.2.c concerning the continuance of certain activities in the period between biennial exercises.

-02. Evaluate any weaknesses observed by the inspection team not appropriately identified by the licensee’s formal critique and entered into the corrective action program.
+02.06 Evaluate the licensee’s identification of weaknesses and identify any weaknesses observed by the inspection team not appropriately identified by the licensee’s formal critique and entered into the corrective action program.

-02. Identify recurring weaknesses in similar activities since the previous biennial exercise in order to evaluate the effectiveness of corrective actions.
+02.07 Identify recurring weaknesses in similar activities since the previous biennial exercise in order to evaluate the effectiveness of corrective actions.